ethereum/aleth/README.md

   --bid <wei>            Set the bid gas price to pay for transactions (default: 20000000000) --unsafe-transactions  Allow all transactions to proceed without verification; EXTREMELY UNSAFE

+CLIENT MINING:
+  -a [ --address ] <addr>         Set the author (mining payout) address (default: auto) -m [ --mining ] <on/off/number> Enable mining; optionally for a specified number of blocks (default: off) --extra-data arg                Set extra data for the sealed blocks

 CLIENT NETWORKING:
   -b [ --bootstrap ]              Connect to the default Ethereum peer servers (default unless --no-discovery used) --no-bootstrap                  Do not connect to the default Ethereum peer servers (default only when --no-discovery is used)